-More of us than ever are now lacing up our best running shoes and heading out the door to burn some calories.
+More than ever, we are lacing up our best running shoes and heading out the door to burn some calories.
 Yet running needn't only be about exercising your legs and heart.
-With a few tweaks, a run can become a full body workout.
-If you want to get the maximum return in the shortest time possible – your lunch break for instance – powering up your run is a great way to get fitter, faster.
+With a few tweaks, a run can become a full-body workout.
+If you want to get the maximum return in the shortest time possible – your lunch break, for instance – powering up your run is a great way to get fitter faster.

-Running is probably the easiest form of exercise to achieve, purely because we can all theoretically do it and it doesn't involve much fancy equipment, aside from some sturdy running shoes.
+Running is probably the most accessible form of exercise to achieve, purely because we can all theoretically do it.
+It doesn't involve much fancy equipment, aside from some sturdy running shoes.
 But because of this, it can also be the least effective way of building muscle, toning, burning fat and working the cardiovascular system.

-Alas, it's all too easy to simply plod a few kilometres without ever breaking a sweat or getting out of breath, even with the right diet.
-Read more about foods to avoid during lockdown and why alcohol can cause weight gain, if you need encouragement there.
+Alas, it's easy to simply plod a few kilometres without ever breaking a sweat or getting out of breath, even with the right diet.
+Read more about foods to avoid during lockdown and why alcohol can cause weight gain if you need encouragement.

 So, if you don't mind looking a bit unusual performing a few lunges or star jumps on the usual running route (let's be honest, who is going to see you?), the below workout suggestions have the ability to transform some simple pavement pounding into a fully-fledged muscle-building session that will improve your running times and shred more calories.